Havøysund National Tourist Route is a 41-mile-long stretch of road between Kokelv and Havøysund in the county of Finnmark in Northern Norway.

 At the Arctic View Restaurant you can eat delicious seafood and king crab.
 Open in summer only.

-Havøysund Hotel (pages only in Norwegian) in Havøysund has a restaurant, bar, pub, disco and eatery.
+Havøysund Hotel in Havøysund has a restaurant, bar, pub, disco and eatery.

 Read more about Food in Finnmark.